mesa package

 The default DataCollector here makes several assumptions:

-• The schedule has an agent list called agents
+• The model has an agent list called agents

 • For collecting agent-level variables, agents must have a unique_id